LoveDoLove/CS_CommonUtilities/README.md

 ## Usage

 Import the relevant namespaces from `CommonUtilities` and use the helpers as needed.

-Example:
+**Basic Security Example:**

 ```csharp
 using CommonUtilities.Utilities.Security;